 Questions eight and nine of H. Res.
 1367 deal with the circumstances of any statement requested or received from Mr. Nixon.
-I asked for no confession or statement of guilt; only a statement in acceptance of the pardon when it was granted.
+I asked for no con-fession or statement of guilt; only a statement in acceptance of the pardon when it was granted.
 No language was suggested or requested by anyone acting for me to my knowledge.
-My Counsel advised me that he had told the attorney for Mr. Nixon that he believed the statement should be one expressing contrition, and in this respect, I was told Mr. Miller concurred.
-Before I announced the pardon, I saw a preliminary draft of a proposed statement from Mr. Nixon, but I did not regard the language of the statement, as subsequently issued. to be subject to approval by me or my representatives.
+My Counsel advised me that he had told the attorney for Mr. Nixon that he believed the statement should be one believed the statement should be one expressing contrition, and in this respect, I was told Mr. Miller con-curred.
+Before I announced the par-don, I saw a preliminary draft of a proposed statement from Mr. Nixon, but I did not regard the language of the statement, as subsequently issued, to be subject to approval by me or my to be subject to approval by me or my representatives.

-The tenth question covers any report to me on Mr. Nixon's health by a physician or psychiatrist, which led to my pardon decision.
-I received no such report.
-Whatever information was generally known to me at the time of my pardon decision was based on my own observations of his condition at the time he resigned as President and observations reported to me after that from others who had later seen or talked with him.
-No such reports were by people qualified to evaluate medically the condition of Mr. Nixon's health, and so they were not a controlling factor in my decision.
-However, I believed and still do, that prosecution and trial of the former President would have proved a serious threat to his health, as I stated in my message on Sept.
+The tenth question covers any report to me on Mr. Nixon's health by a phy-sician or psychiatrist, which led to my pardon decision.
+I received no such re-port.
+Whatever information was gener-ally known to me at the time of my pardon decision was based on my own observations of his condition at the time he resigned as President and observations reported to me after that from others who had later seen or from others who had later seen or talked with him.
+No such reports were by people qualified to evaluate medi-cally the condition of Mr. Nixon's health, and so they were not a control-ling factor in my decision.
+However, I believed and still do, that prosecution and trial of the former President would have proved a serious threat to his health. as I stated in my message his health, as I stated in my message on Sept.
 8, 1974.